Navin9820/Clinic-Calendar-App/README.md

-# Clinic Calendar - A React & Vite Scheduling Application
+# Clinic Staff Appointemnt Calendar Application - A React & Vite Scheduling Application

 # Introduction
-Welcome to the Clinic Calendar - A React & Vite Scheduling Application!
+# Welcome to the Clinic Staff Appointemnt Calendar Application - A React & Vite Scheduling Application!
 This project is a modern, responsive, and user-friendly scheduling application designed for clinics.
 It provides an intuitive interface for managing patient appointments, with a focus on simplicity, ease of use, and a modern look.An interactive and responsive calendar application designed for clinic staff to manage patient appointments.
 Built with a modern tech stack including React, Vite, TypeScript, and Tailwind CSS, this project provides a clean, fast, and intuitive user interface.

 # ✨ Features